usawelcome/usawelcome.github.io/index.md

 ### Top Tips for Traveling

   * Do _not_ sign any documents!
-  * Carry a paper copy of the court order: [Boston][bos], [others](allorders.html)
+  * Carry a paper copy of the court order: [Boston][bos][others](allorders.html)
   * If you can, get a lawyer in advance and call them.
   * Know your rights by reading the details below
-  * See the Hotline numbers below.
+  * Write down the Hotline number below (+1 617-482-3170 ext.
+330).
-  * Be calm and patient.

 ### Boston Airport: Status & Details

   * Lawful Permanent Residents should not be affected
-  * Persons arriving on *direct* flights to Boston Logan Airport should be allowed to board flights and admitted on arrival if they have a valid, current visa or lawful permanent resident status until Saturday, February 4, 2017
+  * Persons on *direct* flights to Boston Logan Airport should be allowed to board flights and should be admitted on arrival if they have a valid, current visa or lawful permanent resident status, until Saturday, February 4, 2017.
-  * If you were previously denied boarding, you should be able to travel on a new flight but it must be a *direct* flight to Boston Logan Airport.
+  * Even if you were previously denied boarding, you should be able to travel on a new flight before Feb.
+4 but it must be a *direct* flight to Boston Logan Airport.
-  * Direct means no layovers or connections either before or after Boston.
+  * *Direct* means no layovers or connections either before or after Boston.
 If there is no direct flight from your departure city, you should buy a separate ticket from a city that has a direct flight to Boston.
   * The Court’s ruling stopping the Executive Order will last until February 4, 2017.